 As I think is the case with many, my life has taken a long series of twists and turns.
 I have been a teacher, a case manager, and a lawyer.
 I have been a Roman Catholic, a Protestant Christian, a Pastor’s wife, and a Quaker.
 Yet, through it all, astrology has always been with me.
 There have been times when I thought I would leave astrology for good and when astrology has seemed incompatible with my religion or my career.
 Yet, like a dear and understanding friend, astrology has always been there, rejoicing whenever I have returned to her.

 Aside from my mother, I have had many wise teachers and mentors, to whom I will be forever grateful.
-Recently, I have been developing my practice down and forging my own path philosophically.
+I hold Level II certification from the National Council for Geocosmic Research, and I have studied Traditional/Classical Astrology under P. James Clark.
+Recently, I have been forging my own path philosophically and developing my practice along these lines.
 This has unfolded to what I have named Essentialist Astrology.

 Over the last several years, life’s twists and turns have brought me to to the Divine Feminine and to the worship of Dea.
 My faith has given me a deep spiritual foundation from which to practice astrology.
 I speak Japanese, albeit not very well, and my Japanese studies have been an important part of my spiritual and professional journey.
-I am also studying Swedish, the language of my personal heritage, and I am beginning to study Latin and Classical Greek.
+I am also studying Swedish, the language of my personal heritage, and I am beginning to study Latin, Classical Greek, and Spanish.
 I have a strong interest in researching and exploring Tradition and metaphysics, particularly from a feminine perspective.

 My hobbies are reading, knitting, and crocheting.
 I have been gardening for the last several years.
 Gardening has deepened my understanding of the rhythm of seasons, which is intimately connected with the order of the cosmos and the Harmony of the Spheres.